mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 )
 ```

-Here are some brief analysis of each direct dependency:
+Here is a brief analysis of each direct dependency:

 * `github.com/google/go-querystring` is used for constructing query parameters
   for HTTP requests.
 This is useful for URL encoding.